 Established by photography enthusiast Murray MacKinnon, the collection has been in private hands until now.

-Support from the Scottish Government, the Art Fund and the National Lottery allowed this exceptional collection to be bought jointly by the National Library of Scotland and the National Galleries of Scotland.
+Support from the Scottish Government, the Art Fund and the Heritage Lottery Fund allowed this exceptional collection to be bought jointly by the National Library of Scotland and the National Galleries of Scotland.

 Over the next three years the entire collection will be digitised and made available online.
 Next year the Scottish National Portrait Gallery will host a major exhibition, with touring exhibitions in Scotland to follow.